HL7/davinci-ecdx/input/pagecontent/attachments.md

 - Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim. (*Unsolicited Attachments*).
   - Typically, when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
 Therefore, FHIR signatures and external Provenance resources are not needed.
-- Provider knows the Payer's endpoint for Sending attachments.
-Note that the `$submit-attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
+- Provider knows the Payer's endpoint for sending attachments.
+Note that the `$submit-attachment` operation can be used by any HTTP endpoint, not just FHIR RESTful servers.
 - Unsolicited workflow implies that the *Provider* assigns the claim and line item identifiers upon claim generation.
-- Re-association of attachments to the Claim, subsequent Claim processing and adjudication, and follow up communication are out of scope and out of band.
+- Re-association of attachments to the claim and subsequent steps are out of scope for this guide.

 {% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example CCDA Document Attachments" %}